MIT HR offers workshops on a variety of topics to support your career development.

 - Developing strategies to manage common career stage transitions at early career, mid-career, or late career and retirement

-To schedule an appointment with the MIT Career Development Specialist, write to: firstname.lastname@example.org
+To schedule an appointment with the MIT Career Development Specialist, contact firstname.lastname@example.org.

 Additional Career Planning Resources